Professor Sport Psychology Department of Kinesiology at Adams State University

-Chair for the MS in Applied Sport Psychology graduate program.
-Brian developed this fully online program in 2016 to serve a need in educating applied sport psychology professionals and those working in human performance settings.
+Brian developed this fully online program in 2016 to serve a need in educating applied sport psychology and human performance professionals.

-20+ years working with athletes and coaches in a variety of sports from youth level to the Olympic level.
+20+ years working with athletes and coaches in a variety of sports from youth to Olympic level

-Has worked with the USATF Sport Psychology and Coach Education with athletes and coaches.
-He was the 2019 NACAC U23 National Team Mental Performance Coach.
+Worked with the USATF Sport Psychology and Coach Education with athletes and coaches

 Founder and Director of the Joe I. Vigil Center for Human Performance and Coach Education at Adams State University.

-Research interests are applied sport psychology, coaching and leadership.
+Research interests: applied sport psychology, coaching and leadership.

 Master’s thesis research: Leadership Characteristics of Successful NCAA Division I Track and Field Head Coaches, which was published in USTFCCA Techniques coaching journal.